• Skip to primary navigation

 • Use extra firm tofu: For this recipe extra firm or super firm tofu is best.
 For a deep dive into choosing, preparing, seasoning, and cooking tofu, check out my How to Cook Tofu that Tastes Good guide - you’ll be a pro in no time!

-• Don’t forget the secret ingredients: The secret to making crispy tofu is a dusting of cornstarch, a hot oven, and for extra crispiness - oil!
+• Don’t forget the secret ingredients: The secrets to making crispy tofu is a dusting of cornstarch, a hot oven, and for extra crispiness - oil!

-• Air fryer option: If you don’t want to turn on your oven (especially when it’s hot out), use your air fryer to make crispy tofu!
+• Air fryer option: If you don’t want to turn on your oven (especially when it’s hot out), make crispy air fried tofu!
 See the recipe card for details.

 • Last thing to do before serving: The teriyaki sauce adds a ton of flavor, but don’t add it too soon or your tofu will get soggy.
 Have everything else ready so that once the tofu is finished baking, you can toss it with the teriyaki sauce and serve immediately.